mudassirali007/coding-challenge/README.md

 6. Let us know via email once you're done

 ## Tasks
 1. Add a checkbox in front of each item's text to change its "done" state.
+[DONE]
 2. The text of a todo marked as done should be striked throught.
+[DONE]
 3. Create a new component `<btn></btn>` which is to replace all instances of `<button></button>`, the new component should contain all code necessary to style and operate the functionality of a button.
+[DONE]
 4. Prevent the creation of empty todos.
+[DONE]
 5. Implement the functionality of the "Delete todo" button.
+[DONE]
 6. Create the necessary API calls to synchronise the list with the data from the backend.
+[DONE]

 ## Assessment criteria
 * Clean code: avoid repetitions and unnecessary elements, keep it brief and precise